 Photography Permits in Egypt: When You May Need One

-Photography permits can apply when equipment, location or purpose goes beyond casual personal photography.
-Permit rules and prices may vary by site and can change, so always confirm before arrival if photography is a major part of your trip.
+Photography permits in Egypt can apply when the equipment, location or purpose goes beyond normal personal travel photography.
+If photography is a major part of your trip, confirm rules before arrival rather than discovering restrictions at the gate.

 | Situation | Permit possibility | What to do |